How to Get from Bali to Java and Yogyakarta Now Bali’s Volcano Has Erupted

 But even the ash fall is also a serious concern, as it can cause respiratory issues, especially for people who suffer from asthma.
 And, as Reuters reported, ash is already coating cars, roofs and roads southeast of the volcanic crater, where locals have been wearing masks.
 It’s the colossal clouds of smoke and ash that led to the three-day closure of Bali’s Ngurah Rai International Airport in Denpasar and airlines cancelling flights.
 (Ash is very bad news for planes).

 If you’re in Bali now, booked on a trip to Bali soon, or have been considering a Bali holiday, we recommend that you read that story, follow Dr Krippner’s updates on Mount Agung on Twitter, and also fascinating is her explanation of what’s going on inside the volcano in Mount Agung: Bali Volcano Eruption Photos Explained on the BBC site.
-The most up-to-date official information comes from MAGMA Indonesia but most of this is in Indonesian.

 While our hearts go out to the Balinese, who could tragically lose their loved-ones, livestock and properties if they’re caught in the danger zone when Mount Agung really goes off (hopefully that doesn’t happen), the reality is that a major disaster would affect much of Bali’s population of 4.25 million people, as the island is so dependent upon tourism.